Kaltsoon/data-management-and-databases/slides/week-3/week-3.md

 - Table and column names should describe the information they store
   - The "Student" table contains rows that represent students
-  - The "familyname" column contains the family name of the student
+  - The "first_name" column contains the family name of the student
-- Names should consist of letters, digits or underscores.
+- Table and column names should consist of letters, digits or underscores.
 They _should not contain whitespace_
+- In column names, underscode is commonly used instead of whitespace.
+For example "first_name" instead of "first name"
-- Names are commonly in _singular format_, for example "Student"
+- Table names are commonly in _singular format_, for example "Student"
 - Each column has a _type_ that determines the kind of values the column can have
 - For example an `INTEGER` type of column can only contain integer values